knaidu/problem-solving/primitive_types/nth_fibonacci_number.md

 # Nth Fibonacci number
-Write a function fib() that a takes an integer n and returns the nth fibonacci number.
+Write a function fib() that a takes an integer n and returns the nth Fibonacci number.

 ## Example
 ```